 What evaluation does a donor require?

-- Blood tests to determine blood type and tissue compatibility
+- Tests to determine blood type and tissue compatibility

-- An interview with the social worker to ensure there is a healthy motive to donate
+- An interview with the social worker and independent living donor advocate to ensure there is a healthy motive to donate

 - Blood, urine, and viral testing